saintsantos/webapp_workshop_complete/README.md

 >
 > MySQL Introduction - TutorialsPoint

+If you've taken a class that discussed computer memory at all, the you know about two major types of memory:

+* **Volatile Main Memory (RAM)** - Really fast, but not persistent and/or reliable enough.
+* **Non-volatile Memory (Disks/Drives)** - Really, really slow, but persistent and pretty reliable.

+So what happens if we want to host and manage a web application that gets 1 million hits a minute, and we have a complex data layout with multiple users, permissions, blogs, status updates, 'stories', and whatnot?
+If we store all of that data in Main Memory, there's a good chance that it could be lost due to its non-persistence, but if we store it all on Disks and Hard Drives, then each request will have a long lag as data is read into memory.
+Both of these solutions *SUCK*, so that's where carefully written database design and software come into play.
+Chances are, you won't write your own underlying database, you will just create one using an existing solution such as *MySQL* or *PostgreSQL*, but you WILL most likely have to become very familiar with using these solutions.
+They take the efficiency and speed of main memory and caching with the persistence and reliability of secondary storage to provide blazing fast queries, lookups, and insertions, to keep the loading time down for massive web applications.

+*If you are looking to get a job at a company that uses web applications or RESTful services, then you will have to get good at this stuff.*

 ### SQL vs NoSQL

 One of the arguments raging on in the developer world today is preference of either SQL or NoSQL databases.
 For this workshop series, we will stick to just SQL databases as they are a little more organized, but there are tons of great tutorials on NoSQL as well.